Seiten

 News

-Romania's admission to the Visa Waiver Program under review
+Romania's admission to the Visa Waiver Program revoked

-Romania was recently included in the Visa Waiver Program with ESTA.
-It has now been announced that implementation has been suspended until further notice.
+Romania's inclusion in the Visa Waiver Program with ESTA was recently reviewed.
+It has now been announced that membership has been revoked.

 Topics on this page: